-- 4. In this Act: - 4.1.
-A person who wishes to be registered as a Métis may apply to a Métis Nation Saskatchewan Local. - 4.2.
-The Métis Nation Saskatchewan Local President or Secretary must issue a card recognizing the person as Métis if they meet the requirements of this Act, but not before they are registered by the Registrar. - 4.3.
+- 4.1 A person who is entitled to be registered as a citizen of the Métis Nation Saskatchewan in accordance with the criteria set out in Article 10 of the Constitution may apply to the Registrar by completing the citizenship registration application form provided by the Registrar and submitting it together with all documents and records that are necessary to establish the person's entitlement to registration as a Métis citizen. (amended February 20, 2021) - 4.2. (moved to 6.7.4 February 20, 2021). - 4.3.
 The parent or guardian of a child under 16 years of age may apply for registration on behalf of the child. - 4.4.
-The guardian of a person who is ⊎nder a mental or legal disability may apply for registration on behalf of the person. - 4.5.
-No person is obliged to apply for reguistration. - 4.6.
-In the case of an application for registration, the applicant must provide historical and genealogical evidence, such as the records or documents of a government, church or community, including oral testimony from a Métis Elder reduced to writing, to show that the person is a descendant of a Métis. - 4.7.
+The guardian of a person who is under a mental or legal disability may apply for registration on behalf of the person. - 4.5.
+No person is obliged to apply for registration. - 4.6. (moved to 4.1 February 20, 2021). - 4.7.
 The Registrar shall review applications for registration and shall register a person as a Métis only if: - 4.7.1.
 The person is entitled to be registered as a Métis pursuant to this Act and - 4.7.2.
 The application is properly made.